Matteo Berrettini: Playing style

 Despite having a weaker and less consistent backhand, Berrettini has developed a blocked return and deploys his developed backhand slice to neutralize aggression and keep the ball low.
 This slice allows him to set up aggressive forehands.
 He has good disguise on his dropshot on both wings, often following with an approach to the net.

-Berrettini's weaknesses are his defensive game and consistency.
+Berrettini's weaknesses are his defensive game, consistency and footwork.
 He suffers most when put under pressure by opponents and is forced to defend on the run, especially when attacked on the backhand wing.
-Prior to 2019, Berrettini's inconsistency was also a major obstacle to his success, though it has shown signs of improvement since.
-However, drops in mental focus and his naturally aggressive game are responsible for his high number of unforced errors.
+Prior to 2019, inconsistency was an obstacle to success.

 Personal life

 Born in Rome to Luca Berrettini and Claudia Bigo, Berrettini has a younger brother, Jacopo, who is also a tennis player.
 Berrettini is of partial Brazilian descent through his maternal grandmother Lucia Fogaça, a Brazilian born in Rio de Janeiro.

 From 2019 to 2022, he was in a relationship with Croatian-born Australian tennis player Ajla Tomljanović.

+In January 2023, he was first seen publicly with new girlfriend, Italian television presenter Melissa Satta.
+In February 2024, Berrettini confirmed his split with Melissa in an online press conference.

+Television and film

+Berrettini appears in the tennis docuseries Break Point, which premiered on Netflix on January 13, 2023.
+He also appears in the documentary film Federer: Twelve Final Days about Roger Federer's final tournament, the 2022 Laver Cup.

+In August 2023, Hugo Boss launched its new collection, featuring Berrettini, Patrick Mahomes, Naomi Campbell, Suki Waterhouse, and Lee Min-ho in its campaign.